elisabethkaseda/100-days-of-code/log.md

 **Thoughts:** I'm definitely feeling what I mentioned in day 10: the actual programming part of things is not easy for me!
 It's going to take a lot of practice.
 But going back to CSS feels like home.
 I'm hoping to use more of my design skills and CSS knowledge to help with an open-source project I found that has helped so many people.
 It'd be an honor to be able to contribute.
 I've gotta work hard so I can be useful!

+### Day 12: July 15, 2021

+**Today's Progress:** Reviewed CSS Grid and worked on web accessibility materials.

+**Thoughts:** With how much I feel out of my depths in *programming* programming, I'm starting to wonder if it wouldn't be possible to mostly just get really good at CSS and web accessibility and passable at JavaScript.
+I've definitely seen a fair amount of complaining that even senior devs don't get those right some of the time!
+I'll work on it, anyway, and see where it gets me.

+### Day 13: July 16, 2021

+**Today's Progress:** More web accessibility work and learning about the UX interview process.

+**Thoughts:** Not much to report today, to be honest.
+Just chugging along.
+It's been nice to have time to use my laptop at work, though.

+### Day 14: July 17, 2021

+**Today's Progress:** CSS review, web acessibility readings, and Command Line review.

+**Thoughts:** It was the day after my COVID-19 vaccine, so I was taking it easy.
+Just did some readings and reviews.
+Only a couple more days until summer vacation!
+Hoping to spend some time recovering from burnout and to really get to work on all of this coding stuff.

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)